 Castle & Cooke is committed to responsible development as we make choices today that will affect many generations to come.
 Sustainability is key to the livelihood for our ‘keiki’.
 Castle & Cooke understands the importance of sustainable development and is committed to creating harmony and balance of the following community values: Economic Viability, Social and Cultural Equity, Natural Ecology.

 In order to accomplish a balance of these values, Koa Ridge will use principles of smart growth to guide development decisions.

 I’ve heard people say that Koa Ridge will contribute to sprawl.
 Is this true?

 The project is considered as urban infill.
 The existing communities of Mililani, Pearl City, Waikele, Waipio and Waipahu surround the project.

 What types of community amenities will there be at Koa Ridge?

-The project will include a variety of amenities including parks, recreation centers, and meeting facilities in addition to schools, churches, and community retail.
+The project will include a variety of amenities including parks, a recreation center, and meeting facilities in addition to an elementary school, churches, and community retail.

 Will there be schools at Koa Ridge and when will the schools be built?

 The school district will be determined by the Department of Education at the time of sales based on available existing school capacity in nearby schools.
 The likely school district will be Pearl City or Waipahu.
 One elementary school will be built on the project site at a time determined by the Department of Education.